1. The Laying of Plans, Calculations, and Estimations

 - Consider the wisdom of having effective Exit strategies in place if something does not work.
 That reminds me of the (Colin) Powell Doctrine.

-My favourite takeaway here is something all marketeers can relate to:
+My favorite takeaway here is something all marketers can relate to:

 “let your main object be victory, not lengthy drawn-out campaigns. “